sericson0/TigerTango/README.md

 ## Displaying Lyrics
 You can display lyrics to the screen as follows:
 1. Add lyrics to the **Comments** metadata tag (unfortunately the comments tag was the only option to use because it is the only tag that allows multiline inputs).
+> [!NOTE]
+> You can add lyrics by selecting a song and clicking the 'COMMENTS' section in the info browser area (bottom right area).
+> You can also edit the lyrics of a currently loaded song by right clicking on the lyrics button in the video area.
 2. Open the Video Options panel and enable **SHOW LYRICS**
 3. Start the video.
 Lyrics should display after 12 seconds of showing the album art.
 4. You can change text size through the options panel.